This Is Not True For Software Engineers

 So if you pursue a software engineer career and expect to not have human interaction at all… sorry mate, you’re in the wrong lane.

 So yeah… I guess that’s wrapped it up.
 Those are the things that I would like to debunk on this occasion.
 We’re not typing in front of the computer all day (altho it’s the most thing that we do), we’re not a robot.
 There’s a lot of occasional staring or pauses throughout the day.
 We are not lacking in human interaction, it’s actually the opposite.
-Software engineers are demanded to be able to work collaboratively in a team, so there’s no way we only have to deal with monitor and keyboard.
+Software engineers are demanded to be able to work collaboratively in a team, so there’s no way we only have to deal with monitors and keyboards.

 Hope you like this story 😀 Thank you for reading.